rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br/>

 `CSS code for editorial-body-compact`
-Suggested usage: Use only for compact spacing with editorial body content.
+Suggested usage: Use only for compact spacing with editorial body content

 | Token Name                                  | Values      |
 | :------------------------------------------ | :---------- |
 | **cdr-text-editorial-body-compact**         | *Mixin*   |